istvanzk/rpicampy/README.md

 #### rpiconfig.yaml:	The configuration file with parameters for the functionalities described below.

+See comments in the [rpiconfig.yaml](./rpiconfig.yaml) file for all available configuration parameters.

 #### rpicamsch.service.user: systemd user service unit, to be copied to /etc/systemd/user/rpicamsch.service

 #### rpicam:	Manage (pi)camera and save images locally.